American Express Business Credit Cards

 With this card, you have the opportunity to finance big purchases for well over a year before you have to worry about interest kicking in.
 Plus, you can still take advantage of a rewards program without worrying about an annual fee, some of which can be pretty lofty.

 Speaking of rewards programs, The Blue Business® Plus Credit Card from American Express has you covered.
-Earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners.
+Earn 2X points on everyday business purchases such as office supplies or client dinners.
 2X applies to the first $50,000 in purchases per year, 1 point per dollar thereafter.
+Terms and limitations apply.

 The Plum Card® from American Express: Best for Financing

-• Paying early pays off: get an unlimited 1.5% Early Pay Discount on eligible charges within 10 days of your statement closing date and see the discount applied to your next statement when you pay at the least the Minimum Payment Due by the Please Pay By date.
+- Paying early pays off: earn an unlimited 1.5% Early Pay Discount on eligible charges paid within 10 days of your statement closing date and see the discount applied to your next statement when you pay at the least the Minimum Payment Due by the Payment Due Date.

 Though this card isn’t brimming with rewards benefits and does come with a hefty annual fee, if you’re looking for a card that offers payment flexibility, The Plum Card® from American Express may be your answer.